openego/ding0/doc/usage_details.rst

 IO settings
 -----------
-The io settings are provided within a config file that is located in the ding0/config folder.
+The IO settings are provided within a config file that is located in the ding0/config folder.
 The file is named exporter_config.cfg.
-In the current state it just stores the database schema that is used as destination for any exports to a database.
+In the current state it just stores the database schema name that is used as destination for any data export to a database.
 The config file is imported as config-object using the package "ConfigObj".
 In the future all static options should be stored in this file.

 Ding0 Table
 ===========
-In order to export the provided, ding0 related, Pandas dataframes to a database one must create specific tables first.
+In order to export a Pandas dataframe to a database one must create specific tables first.
 The table definition and metadata(using string version 1.3: see Ding0 table metadata) is provided within the module "ding0_db_tables.py".